That’s it; the big day is approaching! Your course is finalized and ready to be marketed.

 Creating online courses can strengthen your personal brand to bring in future work.
 Moreover, it serves as an entrepreneurial business model to bring lucrative passive income.
 This is an example of a new online business model that started spreading along with the spread of the internet.
 The income you can generate depends on various factors, including the actual quality of the course, the cost of your subscription, its theme, the potential market size, and even the time of year!

-Here are our top 6 favourite ideas for promoting your online course on a tight budget.
+Here are our top 6 favorite ideas for promoting your online course on a tight budget.

 1. Lead generation through LinkedIn